 Sales Pitches Vs. Sales Presentations: What’s the difference?

-For example, every time you call up a sales lead to discuss a product or meet a key decision-maker at a networking event who hears your one-minute mini-speech about what you do – that’s a sales pitch.
-They’re consistently used throughout the sales process and should be optimised for every occasion.
+For example, whenever you call up a sales lead to discuss a product or meet a key decision-maker at a networking event who hears your one-minute mini-speech about what you do – that’s a sales pitch.
+They’re consistently used throughout the sales process and should be optimized for every occasion.

-Sales presentations, however, are a more advanced version of a sales pitch and are usually used for bigger deals that require multiple stakeholders to weigh in on decision making.
-Salespeople are more likely to present sales presentations as a team rather than as individuals.
-As such, they need to work as a team to ensure they’re prepared.
+Sales presentations, however, are a more advanced version of a sales pitch and are usually used for bigger deals that require multiple stakeholders to weigh in on decision-making.
+Salespeople tend to present sales presentations as a team rather than as individuals.
+As such, they must work as a team to ensure they’re prepared.

 Also read: How To Create Winning Sales Decks (+4 Sales Deck Examples)